RokibMondol/bdyellowpages.net/README.md

 ## Files in the Repository
 - **Scraper Script**:
-  - `bdyellowpages_scraper.Rmd`: Contains the R Markdown file for running the scraper.
+  - `Basic Components of bdyellowpages.net websites scrapping.Rmd`: Contains the R Markdown file for running the scraper.
 - **Scraped Data**:
   - `bdyellowpages.net.csv`: CSV file containing the extracted data.
   - `bdyellowpages.net.xlsx`: Excel file with the same data.